 Grooming and Maintenance

-Once established, S. arachnoideum requires little to no maintenance.
+Once established, S. arachnoideum hens and chicks require little to no maintenance.

 Its fibrous root system holds the soil in place even when grown in vertical plantations.